Global workspace theory: Global neuronal workspace

 Stanislas Dehaene extended the global workspace with the "neuronal avalanche" showing how sensory information gets selected to be broadcast throughout the cortex.
 Many brain regions, the prefrontal cortex, anterior temporal lobe, inferior parietal lobe, and the precuneus all send and receive numerous projections to and from a broad variety of distant brain regions, allowing the neurons there to integrate information over space and time.
 Multiple sensory modules can therefore converge onto a single coherent interpretation, for example, a "red sports car zooming by".
 This global interpretation is broadcast back to the global workspace creating the conditions for the emergence of a single state of consciousness, at once differentiated and integrated.

 Alternatively, the theory of practopoiesis suggests that the global workspace is achieved in the brain primarily through fast adaptive mechanisms of nerve cells.
 According to that theory, connectivity does not matter much.
-Critical is rather the fact that neurons can rapidly adapt to the sensory context within which they operate.
+Rather, what is critical is the fact that neurons can rapidly adapt to the sensory context within which they operate.
 Notably, for achieving a global workspace, the theory presumes that these fast adaptive mechanisms have the capability to learn when and how to adapt.

 Criticism

 J. W. Dalton has criticized the global workspace theory on the grounds that it provides, at best, an account of the cognitive function of consciousness, and fails even to address the deeper problem of its nature, of what consciousness is, and of how any mental process whatsoever can be conscious: the hard problem of consciousness.
-However, the abstract of A. C. Elitzur's 1997 paper summarized that while GWT "does not address the 'hard problems,' namely, the very nature of consciousness, it constrains any theory that attempts to do so and provides important insights into the relation between consciousness and cognition".
+However, the abstract of Avshalom Elitzur's 1997 paper summarized that while GWT "does not address the 'hard problems,' namely, the very nature of consciousness, it constrains any theory that attempts to do so and provides important insights into the relation between consciousness and cognition".

 In Consciousness: A Very Short Introduction, Susan Blackmore said there are two possible interpretations of GWT and it is often hard to tell which people mean, but "in the first version, the hard problem remains: something magical happens to turn unconscious items into conscious ones.
 In the second, it disappears, but we have to give up the idea that some items are conscious and others not".